rmoriz/mvg-live/README.md

     gem install mvg-live

-If you still use Ruby 1.8.7 or JRuby in Ruby 1.8.7-mode, please use the old version as legacy support was dropped with the 1.0.0 release:

-    gem install mvg-live --version 0.0.1
+Please use Ruby 2.2.x or greater.

 ## Ruby